ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 - In the setup options, make sure you select ![ab1ba9fb36d45839e847c2fb1786287](https://github.com/user-attachments/assets/bb481de4-b5ad-4c57-a4ca-0d3183caede0)
 - Download Lab1_StarterNotebook.ipynb, and upload it to your personal Huggingface Space.

+- Later in the course, you would join our course huggingface spaces for some homeworks.
+Make sure that you CREATE COPIES of the starter code and work on the copied version in those spaces.
+Hugging Face lacks a well-structured permission management system, so if you mess up the starter code file, the entire class loses the starter code (and we have to upload one again, lots of confusion...)

 ### **Bonus: Use Anaconda to Create and Activate a New Environment**